The algebraic boundary of the sonc cone: Tropical arrangements of singular loci

-For each $j$, there is a simplicial circuit $\bc_{j} \subset R(h_j)$ with $\al$ as its relative interior point.
-By choosing a subsequence, we can assume that $\bc = \bc_{j}$ is independent of $j$.
+Notice that the monomial $e^{\<\x, \al\>}$ appears in $h_j$ with a negative coefficient.
+Hence, for each $j$, there is a simplicial circuit $c_{j} \subset R(h_j)$ with $\al$ as its relative interior point.
+By choosing a subsequence, we can assume that $c = c_{j}$ is independent of $j$.
 Fix a sonc-decomposition of $h_j(\x)$ containing a term

 where $t_j > 0$.
-By Lemma~\ref{lem:LocationOfSingularStrata}, $h_{j}$ still belongs to the boundary of the sonc cone if we replace the coefficient $t_j$ with an arbitrary $s_j > 0$.
+By Lemma~\ref{lem:LocationOfSingularStrata}, the exponential sum $h_{j}$ still belongs to the boundary of the sonc-cone if we replace the coefficient $t_j$ with an arbitrary $s_j > 0$.

 We now claim that the sequence $\{\bw_j\}_{j \in \N}$ converges in $\R^n$.
-If not, then after compactifying $\R^n$ to the polytope $\cN(A)$ using the moment map associated to $A$, it converges to some strict face $F \preccurlyeq \cN(A)$.
+If not, then after compactifying $\R^n$ to the polytope $\cN$ using the moment map associated to $A$, it converges to some strict face $F \preccurlyeq \cN$.
 Then, with $s_j = \min(\varphi_A(\bw_j))$,

 is a sum of monomials from $F$ with positive coefficients.
 By Lemma~\ref{lem:LocationOfSingularStrata}, we find that